hands-on-cloud/hands-on.cloud/hugo/content/How to run Jupiter, Keras, Tensorflow, Pandas, Sklearn and Matplotlib in Docker container/index.md

 ---
-title: 'How to run Jupiter, Keras, Tensorflow, Pandas, Sklearn and Matplotlib in Docker container'
+title: 'How to run Jupiter, Keras, Tensorflow and other ML libs in Docker'
 date: '2017-12-11'
 image: 'How-to-run-Jupiter-Keras-Tensorflow-Pandas-Sklearn-and-Matplotlib-in-Docker-container'
 tags: